 OPTIONAL.
-Instead of a policy brief AND media analysis, students can opt to combine both the policy and movie review into one paper.
-This paper would integrate media into a policy brief to provide a more substantial discussion of an Internet and Human Rights related topic.
+Instead of a policy brief AND media/personal data analysis, students can opt to combine both the policy and media/personal data analysis into one paper.
+This paper would integrate media or discussion about their personal data into a policy brief to provide a more substantial discussion of an Internet and Human Rights related topic.
 For example, students can examine one of the movies we watched, demonstrate how policy was implemented in the film, and then use that as a basis for developing a new policy moving forward in greater depth.